 Contact a Georgia Workers’ Compensation Attorney Today

 If you are an injured worker in Georgia, you still have rights even if your employer has failed to comply with their legal obligation to carry workers’ compensation insurance.
 While most self-insured employers have the money to cover their obligations (it takes a lot to meet the requirements), sometimes fraud or misfortune can decimate a company’s capital reserves.
 And other times, employers are simply too irresponsible to comply with the law to begin with.
 If your employer has failed to meet their requirements under the workers’ compensation law, this does not leave you without a remedy.
-Contact the attorneys at Bader Law Firm, LLC.
+Contact the attorneys at Bader Scott Injury Lawyers.
 We know how to make sure that you recover what you are owed even if your employer is non-compliant.
 Call us today.
 Do not let your claim slip away due to someone else’s irresponsibility.